Hanover Street (film): Plot

-The B-25 is hit by anti-aircraft fire near Lyon and the crew is killed except for Halloran and Sellinger, who are forced to parachute from the aircraft.
+The plane is hit by anti-aircraft fire near Lyon and the crew is killed except for Halloran and Sellinger, who are forced to parachute from the aircraft.
 After Sellinger injures his ankle, Halloran agrees to help him with his mission to infiltrate the Gestapo headquarters in Lyon, posing as an SS officer and photograph an important document that lists the German double agents in British intelligence.
-They take shelter in a barn and are assisted by the farmer's daughter, a member of the French Resistance, who lends them her father's car.
+They take shelter in a barn and are assisted by the farmer's daughter, a member of the French Resistance.
 Sellinger is able to photograph the documents before alarm is raised when Halloran makes the incorrect response to a question in German, but the pair manage to escape back to the farm after a lengthy motorcycle chase.
 Sellinger says he was motivated to volunteer for the mission to impress his wife, who Halloran then discovers is Margaret.
 The farmer's daughter tells them the French Resistance has prepared to help them escape from France.
 However, the farmer reports them to the Germans who then surround the barn, but they successfully escape again when they are assisted by the French Resistance, though Sellinger is badly injured.

 In London, Margaret finds out that Halloran and Sellinger are together and have come back home, with her husband wounded but alive.
 Going to visit him in the hospital on Hanover Street, she meets Lieutenant Halloran for the last time.
 They embrace and kiss, and he tells her that he loves her "enough to let her go", she goes in to see her husband as he goes back out into Hanover Street, where the love story had begun.